kamil-tereszkiewicz/geocoder/readme.my.md

 > TODO: oneliner here

+! `entrypoint.R` ensure: parallel and cache is set to TRUE, and the stderr is not forwarded

 ## Build images

 The `./.Dockerfile` was split into two files: `./from.Dockerfile` and `./my.Dockerfile` to save time on reinstalling all of the stuff.
 The `./from.Dockerfile` needs to be build just once, then we can just rebuild the `./my.Dockerfile` image to be able to run modified ruby/R code.